theXappy/trace_sim_modem/README.md

 When a modem communicates with a SIM card, the two exchange APDUs (Application Protocol Data Units) over a serial interface based on ISO 7816.
 These APDUs include commands like reading files, authenticating with the network, and selecting applications on the SIM.

-Sniffing this communication can be useful for debugging, reverse engineering, or simply understanding what a modem is doing under the hood.
-However, capturing this data isn't as straightforward as tapping into a normal UART, because:
-- The communication happens at a relatively high baud rate (often auto-negotiated).
-- The protocol starts with a cold reset and an Answer To Reset (ATR), which isn't an APDU but still part of the handshake.
-- There's no standard connector for monitoring this traffic — you need to physically tap into the electrical lines between the modem and SIM.
-- The interface is **half-duplex**, with both the modem and the SIM sharing the same I/O line.
-Unlike typical UART setups (e.g., PC ↔ device), we're capturing both directions of traffic on the same wire, and must distinguish between them passively.

-MY goal in this guide is to sniff these APDUs in transit, decode them, and view them in a structured way (e.g., in Wireshark) for further analysis.
+My goal in this guide is to sniff these APDUs in transit, decode them, and view them in a structured way (e.g., in Wireshark) for further analysis.

-We'll walk through a complete workflow: from physically accessing the SIM communication lines, to capturing and decoding the data stream, all the way to viewing it in a user-friendly format.
+We'll walk through a complete workflow: from physically accessing the SIM communication lines, to capturing and decoding the data stream, all the way to viewing it in Wireshark.

 ## 2. Hardware Setup: Tapping the SIM Lines